210 New Fidelity Ct. Garner, NC 27529

 What are the signs of needing a root canal?

-If you are experiencing sudden or sharp pain, notice changes in the color of a tooth or the surrounding gums or have an abscess on the gums, you may have an infected tooth.
-Increasing sensitivity to hot or cold can also indicate that severe decay is affecting a tooth.
+If you experience sudden or sharp pain, notice changes in the color of a tooth or the surrounding gums, or have an abscess on the gums, you may have an infected tooth.
+Increasing sensitivity to hot or cold can indicate severe decay affects a tooth.
 If you have any concerns about your dental health, scheduling a visit promptly can often mean that conservative treatment options will be effective.

-Can I eat my normal diet after a root canal?
+Can I eat my regular diet after a root canal?

 A soft diet is recommended for the first few days to minimize pressure on the treated tooth as it heals.
-After that, you can reuse your normal diet with no restriction.
+After that, you can resume your normal diet without restriction.

 How long does a root canal last?